Constipation is when your child has hard, infrequent poo - it's a common problem in childhood.

 Constipation is hardly ever due to an abnormal bowel.
 Most bowel problems show up in early life and are diagnosed within the first few months.
 Occasionally, constipation in children can be due to coeliac disease.

 If your child passed meconium (the green/black poo newborn babies pass) within 24 hours of birth, it is unlikely your child has a bowel problem causing constipation.

 Your doctor may suggest your child sees a specialist nurse or doctor if:

 - your child's constipation is proving difficult to treat after standard treatments or,

-- your GP thinks there may be another condition underlying your child's constipation (if this is the case, some tests/investigations may be needed)
+- your family doctor thinks there may be another condition causing your child's constipation